 (f) is not to make or accept or offer to make or accept a wager on any runner which is not at that time included in the official list.

+[Rule 40 amended in Gazette 29 Nov 2013 p.
+5469.]

 41. Betting turnover returns

 A bookmaker conducting wagering at a race meeting is to ensure that the betting return required to be completed in accordance with sections 14, 15 and 16 of the Betting Control Act 1954, together with the betting levy payable in respect of the return, is lodged with the host racing club within 7 days of the race meeting.